brson/rust-anthology/CONTRIBUTING.md

 Some notes on Anthology maintenance.

+Presently, contributions that fix existing content are welcome.
+Contributions that add chapters are not, as the selection process is under reevalution.

 ## Evaluating a blog post

 - Is there useful content?
 In particular, is there content that is not